MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

 Theming with MicroEJ
 =====================

-- MicroEJ a cascading stylesheet, it's possible to change it according to each screen
+- MicroEJ uses a cascading stylesheet, it's possible to change it according to each screen
 - For this example, Demo-Widget will be used, since it already has a well defined stylesheet and color scheme

 Defining Themes
 -----------------
-In this example, a light and a dark theme will be created, since the Demo Widget it's already in a dark color scheme, Only the attributes will be changed
+In this example, a light and a dark theme will be created, since the Demo Widget is already set in a dark color scheme, only the attributes will be changed

-Also, A Theme class will be created to handle the two themes
+Also, a theme class will be created to handle the two themes

 Theme Class